What Does it Take to Be a Pharmacist?

-Pharmacist Definition Dispense drugs prescribed by physicians and other health practitioners and provide information to patients about medications and their use.
+Pharmacist Job Description Dispense drugs prescribed by physicians and other health practitioners and provide information to patients about medications and their use.
 May advise physicians and other health practitioners on the selection, dosage, interactions, and side effects of medications.

 - Refer patients to other health professionals or agencies when appropriate.